 - Physical examination.
 During a physical exam, your doctor will check for swollen lymph nodes, including in your neck, underarm and groin, as well as a swollen spleen or liver.

-- Removing a lymph node for testing.
+- Biopsy.
 Your doctor may recommend a lymph node biopsy procedure to remove all or part of a lymph node for laboratory testing.
 Advanced tests can determine if lymphoma cells are present and what types of cells are involved.

 - Blood tests.
 Blood tests that count the number of cells in a sample of your blood can give your doctor clues about your diagnosis.

 - Removing a sample of bone marrow for testing.
 Sometimes, a bone marrow aspiration and biopsy procedure may be necessary.
 This involves inserting a needle into your hipbone to remove a sample of bone marrow, which is then analyzed to look for lymphoma cells.